5. Simplify. Express your answer using all positive exponents.

 After multiplying the fractional exponents we are left with

-It should be helpful if we move our factors with the same bases next to each other.
+It should be helpful if we move our factors in the bottom across the fraction bar to change the signs of the exponents, and move like factors next to each other.

-When we multiply powers of the same base, we add the exponents, and when we divide powers of the same base, we subtract the exponents.
+When we multiply powers of the same base, we add the exponents.

 We can add and subtract fractions.
 Of course we need common denominators when we do so.
 We are in luck with the y's.
 Their exponents have common denominators, but with the z's we need to find common denominators for 4ths and 3rds.